Open Access Publishing

 Embargo: A publication delay of usually 6 months to 2 years may be appropriate while journal articles derived from a thesis or dissertation are undergoing the peer review process or when a patent application is pending.
 Longer embargoes are possible but not encouraged.

-Redaction: Removing parts of the thesis or dissertation maybe appropriate in cases where sensitive personal information is involved.
+Redaction: Removing parts of the thesis or dissertation may be appropriate in cases where sensitive personal information is involved.

 I am planning to submit an article to a journal based on the work described in my thesis or dissertation.
 Will making my thesis or dissertation openly available interfere with this process?